pivotal/docs-tap/learning-center/runtime-environment/system-profile.md

 specific deployments if required.

 >**Note:** Changes made to the `SystemProfile` custom resource, or changes made by means of environment variables,
->won't take effect on already deployed `TrainingPortals`.
+>don't take effect on already deployed `TrainingPortals`.
 You must recreate those for the changes
 >to be applied.
 >You only need to recreate the `TrainingPortal` resources, because this resource takes care of
 >recreating the `WorkshopEnvironments` with the new values.